A Mental Model of LLMs for Engineers Who Crave Simplicity Instead of Hype

 Senior engineers responsible for designing systems that incorporate LLMs.

-• Understand what models actually operate on (tokens, probabilities, representations)
+• Understand what models actually operate on (tokens, probabilities, representations).
+Just like how you view Kafka as a distributed log.

-• Design systems that account for hallucination and uncertainty
+• Design systems that account for hallucination and uncertainty, so that your design is robust

-• Avoid architectural decisions based on false assumptions about “understanding”
+• Avoid architectural decisions based on false assumptions about “understanding”.
+Instead build reliable systems that work.

 Startup Founders